khorosh1lov/CSI-244W24_GuidedActivity4/README.md

      mkdir posts-client
      cd posts-client
      ```
-    - Create a package.json which we will use to install axios
-         ```powershell
-         npm init -y
-         npm install axios
-         ```

 2. **Client side setup:**
    - Create a js file named app.js (this will be the entry point of our client side application)
      ```powershell
      new item app.js
      ```
-    - Create a js file named requests.js (this will be where we will make our api requests with axios)
+    - Create a js file named requests.js (this will be where we will make our api requests with fetch)
          ```powershell
          new item requests.js
          ```